 It’s likely you will have many new followers who haven’t seen that content before, and if it’s posted many months later, your current audience may not remember seeing it the first time (or if it’s gold content, they might enjoy seeing it again!).

-I’m not advocating posting the same content every week as an Instagram Story, but there’s no reason you can’t keep a folder somewhere and reuse this content in a few months.
+I’m not advocating posting the same content every week as an Instagram Story, but there’s no reason you can’t keep a folder somewhere and reuse this content in a few months or years.
 Besides, it’s always handy to have some evergreen content in your back pocket in case you get really busy and just don’t have time to create new content.

 So, save your content in a folder with dates clearly marked on when you posted it the first time, and then set a reminder in your calendar so you can reuse it.